undefinist/blog.undefinist.com/_posts/2020-05-06-writing-a-shader-graph.md

 Before I delve deeper I want to explain a little about the design choices.
 The entire shader graph is done in a data-oriented fashion.
-The graph simply holds data on the nodes and links, the Material Editor creates and modifies the graph, and the Shader Graph Compiler takes in the data and spits out a fragment.
+The graph simply holds data on the nodes and links, the Shader Graph editor creates and modifies the graph, and the Shader Graph Compiler takes in the data and spits out a fragment.

 ### Node Format